egesamichael/momo-payment-lib/README.md

 # 🌐 MoMo Payments Library

-A TypeScript library for integrating MTN MoMo API for payment collection and transaction status retrieval.
-This library simplifies working with MTN MoMo APIs, enabling quick integration into your Node.js or TypeScript projects.
+A TypeScript library for integrating MTN MoMo API to manage various payment-related operations such as Request to Pay, Remittances, Transfers, and more.
+This library provides a simple interface to interact with the MoMo API, supporting both **sandbox** and **production** environments.

 ---

 ## 📦 Installation

-Install the package using npm:
+Install the package via npm:

 ```bash
 npm install momo-payments-lib